 Of course, that does not mean that other cards can not use things somewhat similar to SoundFonts.
 Many newer sound cards allow you to load new wavetable sound patches and have their own SoundFont-like files.
-MidiRenderer use SoundFonts for MIDI to MP3 conversion.
+MidiRenderer can convert MIDI to MP3 using SoundFonts.

 There is a great number of SoundFonts on the internet.
 Some of them are free, some are not.

 Papelmedia have some of the best orchestral and vocal soundfonts: http://www.papelmedia.eu/english/download2.htm There is the best "Aah" choir you can get for free.